Myrmex/overview/cadmus/dev/history/b-config.md

 >The part repository provider needs no changes.

-In your **projec-specific API**, you just have to update all the libraries.
+In your **project-specific API**, you just have to update all the libraries.

 🏠 [developer's home](../toc.md)